 Like a mini system for the 21st century, Ruark's R5 chucks in a CD player, DAB and FM radio and two extra inputs, including one pre-amped for use with a turntable.
 There's also a Bluetooth aptX input, which is not compatible with many devices so far, but still nice to have.

 Ruark's signature audio is in place, which is to say it sounds great but is not really built for rockin' out or mashing up de place.
-An extra bass speaker does make it more party-friendly than previous Ruarks but it's still more at home with 70s and 80s classics than hip-hop or pounding rock.
+An extra bass speaker does make it more party-friendly than previous Ruarks, but it's still more at home with ’70s and ’80s classics than hip-hop or pounding rock, as our full Ruark R5 review review says.

 Factor in the CD player and radio (there is web radio as well) and you have something seemingly aimed at a slightly older crowd, or one that's less keen on going 'full digital'.
 We'd like this better if it dropped the legacy elements and tightened up the app and streaming experience, but Ruark's many fans will love it, and the value for money is undeniably impressive.
 Well, as long as you actually are going to play CDs, vinyl and radio through it rather than just your streaming service of choice…